Our specialties

 Short case reporting

-This new assessment will replace the current rapid reporting component.
-This new component does not represent a fundamental change in what is assessed i.e. it remains primarily intended to assess interpretation of plain radiographs.
-The new question format will allow for more complex imaging to be used – but still appropriate to the level of the exam.
-The format will be as follows:
+This new assessment replaces the old rapid reporting component.
+This current component does not represent a fundamental change in what is assessed i.e. it remains primarily intended to assess interpretation of plain radiographs.
+The current question format will allow for more complex imaging to be used – but still appropriate to the level of the exam.
+The format is as follows:

 • A short answer question type.
 Candidates will be presented with a case which will include a brief clinical history and plain radiograph.
 Candidates will be asked to write a short report and include their next recommended management step for the patient.